Annie MacHale, The Weaver

 On the Air

-In February of 2012 I was invited to be a guest on “Darlene Carman Presents” which airs on San Jose CreaTV.
-Darlene and her husband gave me the opportunity to show off many of my woven items and talk about what inspires me and the type of things I like to create in this 28 minute interview.
+In 2012, I was invited to be a guest on “Darlene Carman Presents,” which airs on San Jose CreaTV.
+In this 28-minute interview, Darlene and her husband gave me the opportunity to show off many of my woven items and talk about what inspires me.

-- My weaving blog; read the stories of inspiration and creation here: http://www.aspinnerweaver.blogspot.com/
+- My weaving blog; read the stories of inspiration and creation here: ASpinnerWeaver.com

 I am proud to be a member of the following groups/associations: